AgustinStringa/ejercicio_sass/README.md

-# LANDING PAGE HEALTY YOGA
+# LANDING PAGE HEALTHY YOGA

-Web develop of a yoga company for women using HTML, CSS and SASS procesor.
+Development of a page for a yoga company for women using HTML, CSS and SASS procesor.